-As an End of Life Doula, I help people and their families face death as consciously and as peacefully as possible.
-With over 20 years of counseling and community/family mediation experience, I am comfortable with intense feelings, as well as with the kinds of issues that can arise for families around a loved one’s passing.
+As an End of Life Doula, I support people and their families in facing death as consciously and as peacefully as possible.
+With close to 25 years of counseling and community/family mediation experience, I am comfortable with intense feelings, as well as with the kinds of issues that can arise for families around a loved one’s passing.
 I help people reflect on the meaning of their lives, on what’s important to them in their final days, weeks or months, and on how they want to be remembered.
 I also help them develop rituals, if they’d like, surrounding their passing.

-As a celebrant, I help families create ceremonies to honor their loved ones, including anything they want to bring, such as music, poems, flowers or special rituals.
-I listen carefully to their stories and, if desired, I write a eulogy.
-I also offer relevant readings as well as ideas for expressing what this individual, and their passing, means to those whose lives were entwined with theirs.
+As a celebrant I help families create ceremonies to honor their loved one, and then usually lead the service.
+I listen carefully to people’s stories and, if they want, I write a eulogy.
+I also offer relevant readings, as well as ideas for expressing what this individual and their passing means to family and friends.
+We might include music, poems, flowers, or any kind of personal touch that fits.
 Just as every person is unique, so is every service.
+I support people as they think through what feels right for them in celebrating their beloved.

-I am a founding member of Pittsburgh Community Deathcare, and have helped to organize and facilitate Death Cafes.
-When I’m not involved in death-related events, I’m often at the East End Food Co-op, where I work as the book buyer, striving to offer insightful books—from permaculture to poetry, parenting to politics—that inspire people to live in more conscious connection.
-I also love mentoring homeschoolers and their parents, and I sometimes lead classes and workshops on topics like Journey of the Universe, Food & Mindfulness and Mandala-Making.
+I am a founding member of Pittsburgh Community Deathcare, and have helped to facilitate Death Cafes.
+When I’m not involved in death-related events, I’m often at the East End Food Co-op, where I serve in the board of directors and work as the book buyer, striving to offer information and stories that inspire people to live in more conscious connection.
+I also love mentoring homeschoolers and their parents, and I sometimes lead classes and workshops on topics like Food & Mindfulness and Mandala-Making.